Amaroo, Australian Capital Territory: Churches and schools

 There are two churches located in the suburb of Amaroo.
 Holy Spirit Catholic Church is located at 93 Burdekin Avenue.
 It is the second largest Catholic Parish in the whole Canberra-Goulburn Diocese.
 Northpointe Baptist Church is located inside Amaroo School.

 Amaroo School has various buildings include the Preschool, the Primary School classroom block, and the two-storey Middle and High School classroom block, together with shared Administration, Library, Hall/Canteen, Gymnasium, outdoor tennis, netball and basketball courts, numerous ovals and play areas.
 A combined Technology, Arts and Science block is located within the Middle and High School.

-Amaroo was the first suburb in the ACT to receive the 100 Mbit/s NBN internet and amongst the first places in Australia (outside of the pilot program).
+Amaroo was the first suburb in the ACT to receive the 100 Mbs NBN internet and amongst the first places in Australia (outside of the pilot program).
 The roll-out of the NBN in Amaroo commenced in 2011 and was completed in 2013.

 Shopping

 Construction commenced on an Amaroo shopping precinct in 2012.
 This borders on Horsepark Drive and is nearby Amaroo School.
 Currently there is a petrol station and shop located adjacent to this new shopping precinct.
 The shopping centre is now fully functional with Coles, Wok it Up and Aldi, among others.
-Large shopping centres nearby include the Gungahlin Marketplace and the G-Gungahlin.
+Large shopping centres nearby include the Gungahlin Marketplace and Gungahlin Village.